Who is this site for?

 In other words, let’s try to stick to the issues, not the people.

 Finding your way around:

-The right hand site has the blog posts by category.
+The side navigation has the blog posts by category.
 The blog has the controversial stuff, the thought pieces, the humor (such as it is), the shorter and less formal things.

 The pages can be found in the top navigation.
 It is more educational and less personal.
 You’ll find articles on how to teach Primary, do family things, do genealogy, that sort of thing.
 It’s more of a traditional website and much of it came from a previous LDS website I operated.